sts10/bottle-rs/readme.markdown

 Bottle has no config options and only takes a single parameter, in an attempt to follow age's philosophy of simplicity.

+**This program is currently just a toy.
+I would not use it for real-world encryption at this time.**

 ## Install

+### Preqrequisites

 1. [Install Rust](https://www.rust-lang.org/tools/install), if you haven't already.
 Recommend version 1.57+.
+2. [Install age](https://github.com/FiloSottile/age#installation).
+Bottle requires age version 1.0+.
+The related age-keygen should be included with that install (check with age-keygen --version).

+### Installing Bottle itself

-2. Run `cargo install --git https://github.com/sts10/bottle-rs --branch main`
+1. Run `cargo install --git https://github.com/sts10/bottle-rs --branch main`
-3. Make an age key for Bottle to use by running: `mkdir ~/.bottle && age-keygen -o ~/.bottle/bottle.key`
+2. Make an age key-pair file for Bottle to use by running: `mkdir ~/.bottle && age-keygen -o ~/.bottle/bottle.key`.
+You can also move a previously-created age key-pair to that location.

+Bottle's executable command is `bottle`.

 ## Usage